Watch enough ID Channel and you’ll know there’s a reason why the abuser in a relationship can be a woman physically weaker than the victim.

 • And remember, these unhinged women will NOT get involved with Alpha males.

 They are more likely to use a gun or knife.
-I’ve seen three ID Channel episodes in which the female killer used a baseball bat.
+I’ve seen four ID Channel episodes in which the female killer used a baseball bat.

-Whereas, the abusive man frequently attempts to murder his wife or girlfriend via bare-hand strangulation.
+Whereas, the abusive man frequently attempts to murder a woman via bare-hand strangulation.

 Though there are many cases in which the woman’s cause of death was a bullet or knife wound, let’s face it: The vast majority of strangulation victims are female.